Cooperative Online Learning with Feedback Graphs: Learning curves

 \section{Learning curves}

-Learning curves for the experiments described in Section~\ref{s:expe}.
-We plot the average regret $R_T/Q$ against the number $T$ of rounds.
+We also plot the average regret $R_T/Q$ against the number $T$ of rounds.
 Our algorithm is the blue curve and the baseline is the red curve.
 Recall that these curves are averages over $20$ repetitions of the same experiment (the shaded areas correspond to one standard deviation) where the stochasticity is due to the internal randomization of the algorithms.
+Experiments are designed to show the difference in performance when we allow agents to communicate and when we do not.
+The strong product captures in a mathematical form this difference in the regret bound for our algorithm, while the experiments here show it empirically.
+In particular, the bound for the case of no communication is bigger, and performances are worse in our simulations, as expected from theory.

+Experiments were run on a local cluster of CPUs (Intel Xeon E5-2623 v3, 3.00GHz), parallelizing the code over four cores.
+The run took approximately two hours.